Wangningsen/FDU-PRML-2024-final-PJ/README.md

 # FDU-PRML-2024-final-PJ
 This is the repo that provides our train/test logs and visualization code for FDU PRML 2024 final PJ: CV, 3D point cloud semantic segmentation on ScanNet v2 dataset.
+All models are trained with Pointcept, a really handy and poweful codebase: https://github.com/Pointcept/Pointcept.

 ## What we have